sveltia/sveltia-cms/README.md

     - A new asset can be uploaded by dragging & dropping it into the dialog[^20].
     - A URL can also be entered in the dialog.
     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].
 More stock photo providers will be added in the future.
+  - You can also simply drag and drop a file onto a File/Image field to attach it without having to open the Select File dialog.
   - Large images automatically fit in the preview pane instead of being displayed at their original size, which can easily exceed the width of the pane.
 - List and Object
   - The `summary` is displayed correctly when it refers to a Relation field[^36] or a simple List field.